 # DKIM

-> DKIM adds a signature to each email so inboxes can check that an approved domain took responsibility for the message.
+> DKIM adds a signature to each email so inboxes can confirm that an approved domain accepted responsibility for the message.

 - Human page: https://mailrith.com/guides/dkim